VioletHarmon2002/MyFirstRobot/docs/Embedded/Code/movement.md

 These correspond to specific angles for each leg:

-* 0° for the Front Left leg
+- 0° for the Front Left leg
-* 180° for the Front Right leg
+- 180° for the Front Right leg
-* 180° for the Rear Left leg
+- 180° for the Rear Left leg
-* 0° for the Rear Right leg
+- 0° for the Rear Right leg

 When the function is called, each servo is commanded to move to the assigned angle using the write method.

+### For End Users
+The lieDown function allows the robot to smoothly transition into a lying-down position.
+This motion should be visually natural, with each leg moving to a predefined angle.

+**How It Works:**

+- Upon activating the "lie down" command, the robot's legs are adjusted via its servo motors to specific angles.
+- The motion ensures that the robot adopts a stable and balanced lying posture.

+**Key Features:**

+- The function ensures smooth movement of the robot.
+- Predefined positions make the movement accurate and repeatable.
+- The design is efficient, enabling reliable execution of the lying-down motion.